Trevor Moore (comedian): 2000s

 By 2002, in his last year of college, Moore was granted a personal internship at Saturday Night Live.
 Initially, Moore was only going to be there for one semester, but the show ended up asking him to stay for the entire year.
 This got him into the coveted NBC Page Program, which receives about 50,000 applications and only admits 50 people a year.
 He credits Saturday Night Live creator and executive producer Lorne Michaels as part of his comedic education.

-In 2004, Moore's comedy troupe, the Whitest Kids U' Know, started a regular engagement at the Lower East Side bar Pianos.
+In 2004, Moore's comedy troupe, the Whitest Kids U' Know (WKUK), started a regular engagement at the Lower East Side bar Pianos.
 The success of WKUK on the internet and in live shows led to an invitation to the 2006 HBO U.S. Comedy Arts Festival in Aspen.
 The troupe won the award for Best Sketch Group and attracted the attention of many Hollywood executives.
 Following their success at the festival, Sundance, MTV, and Comedy Central all approached the group to do a television pilot, however Fuse already had one in development.
 It is now in syndication around the world.

 In 2008, Moore was a guest voice on an episode of the HBO show The Life and Times of Tim.

 After the success of the Whitest Kids U' Know, Fox Searchlight approached Moore and Cregger with a script and offered them a movie project.
 After consideration, they accepted, rewrote the original script and adapted it to their comedy style, and after completing filming of the second season of The Whitest Kids U' Know, they directed and starred in Miss March.
 This was Moore's first feature film.
 It was released on March 13, 2009.